 How do we find a leasing company for a product we want to offer to our dealers on a lease-to-own basis?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.First, a couple questions back to you … Is price really a barrier?
+Opinions expressed by Entrepreneur contributors are their own.First, a couple questions back to you … Is price really a barrier?
 Sometimes it isn’t.
 Whats the value of the product?
 Will it help sales?
 Decrease repair time?
 Leverage profits?

 I ask because you may want to stay "direct" and reap the benefits of 100 percent control and profit.
 Have you "test marketed" your product?
 Maybe you need to create a survey.
 Or, better yet, leave tools at a few targeted shops for a limited-time trial--free of charge--and then get testimonials from happy customers.